 Student Information & General Requirements

 An internship is a supervised work experience opportunity designed to provide structured learning and hands-on work experience for students whose purpose is to fulfill an academic requirement.
 It provides valuable insight for students to experience the inner workings of their field of study.
 It is a requirement of a particular program/degree which must be satisfied before or soon after the program/degree is conferred.
-An internship requires a commitment from the student of 15 – 20 hours per week for approximately 10 – 12 weeks OR 150 – 200 hours total.
+An internship requires a commitment from the student of 15 – 20 hours per week for approximately 10 – 12 weeks OR approximately 150 – 200 hours total.
 And an internship can be specific and project based, or provide opportunities for the student to gain a multifaceted experience.
 And lastly, an internship can be paid or unpaid depending upon the type of internship.

 Student Tips & Career Development Strategies Resource.